falcosecurity/libs/README.md

   libscap and enriches them with machine state: moreover, it performs events filtering with rule evaluation through its internal rule engine.
   Finally, it manages outputs.
-  * **chisels** are just little Lua scripts to analyze an event stream and perform useful actions.
-In this subfolder, the backend code for chisels support can be found.
 * [_proposals/_](./proposals) unexpectedly contains the list of proposals.
 * [_cmake/modules/_](./cmake/modules) contains modules to build
 external dependencies, plus the libscap and libsinsp ones; consumers